juxor/afaq/markdown/biblio.md

 Draper, Hal, **The 'dictatorship of the proletariat' from Marx to Lenin**, Monthly Review Press, New York, 1987.

-**The Myth of Lenin's "Concept of The Party"**, available at: <http://www.marxists.org/archive/draper/works/1990/myth/myth.htm>

 Du Boff, Richard B., **Accumulation and Power: an economic history of the United States**, M.E.
 Sharpe, London, 1989.